Arena Manawatu

-Central Energy Trust Arena is the current name of the 180,000 square metre publicly owned recreational complex just west of the Palmerston North city centre in the Manawatū-Whanganui region of New Zealand.
+Central Energy Trust Arena is the current name of the 180,000 square meter publicly owned recreational complex just west of the Palmerston North city center in the Manawatū-Whanganui region of New Zealand.

-It has three linked indoor stadiums, with movable tiered seating.
-Outdoor facilities include football fields and a speedway track with grandstand.
+It has three linked indoor stadiums with movable tiered seating.
+Outdoor facilities include football fields and a speedway track with a grandstand.

-In June 2015, FMG insurance chose not to renew the sponsorship deal for the main Stadium name.
+In June 2015, FMG Insurance chose not to renew the sponsorship deal for the main stadium name.

 History

 Originally founded in 1886 as the Palmerston North Showgrounds, its pavilion burnt down in a fire in 1977.
-It was replaced with a new stand and the ground was reopened in 1981 as the Manawatu Sports Stadium.
+It was replaced with a new stand, and the ground was reopened in 1981 as the Manawatu Sports Stadium.
 Since 1973 it has been owned by the Palmerston North City Council.

 Arena 1: Central Energy Trust Arena

 Capacity

 Central Energy Trust Arena has a capacity of 15,000.
-Temporary seating is added for major events allowing the capacity to reach 20,000.
+Temporary seating is added for major events, allowing the capacity to reach 20,000.

 Central Energy Trust Arena is home to Manawatu Rugby.
-It is home ground of the Manawatu Turbos, and also generally hosts one club game per week.
+It is the home ground of the Manawatu Turbos, and also generally hosts one club game per week.
 Playing in the Air New Zealand Cup, crowd attendances at Turbos' games have been among the highest in the competition, averaging 7,000 per game.

 History

 Central Energy Trust Arena was formerly known as Arena 1 and FMG Stadium.
 It was the venue for the first ever Super 12 rugby match in 1996, which was played by the Wellington Hurricanes and the Auckland Blues.

-The Stadium was the host of the 1987 Rugby World Cup game between Wales and Tonga on 29 May.
+The stadium was the host of the 1987 Rugby World Cup game between Wales and Tonga on 29 May.
 Wales won 29–16.

 The ground was a venue for the British & Irish Lions on the 2005 British & Irish Lions tour to New Zealand with a game against Manawatu Turbos on 28 June.

 On 28 March 2009, The Highlanders played a Super Rugby 'home' game at Central Energy Trust Arena against the Bulls.
-The game attracted a large crowd of over 10,000 -- one of the Highlanders' biggest of the 2009 season.
+The game attracted a large crowd of over 10,000—one of the Highlanders' biggest of the 2009 season.

 On 4 September 2011, The Manawatu Turbos hosted the Hawkes Bay Magpies in the ITM Championship Cup Final at Central Energy Trust Arena.
 Crowd attendance was 13,100.

 The stadium hosted two pool games in the 2011 Rugby World Cup, in which New Zealand was the host nation.
-With the city's central location, large student population, the stadium's close proximity to the CBD, International Pacific College, as well as the New Zealand Rugby Institute (a facility in which the All Blacks used to use), the idea of basing a team and having a pool game in Palmerston North was attractive.
+With the city's central location, large student population, the stadium's close proximity to the CBD, International Pacific College, as well as the New Zealand Rugby Institute (a facility which the All Blacks used to use), the idea of basing a team and having a pool game in Palmerston North was attractive.

 On 18 March 2016, The Hurricanes played another Super Rugby 'home' game at Central Energy Trust Arena against the Western Force.
 The game attracted a crowd of over 8,000.